marcel-dev-acc/Prince-Bride/README.md

 * To access the admin panel, run the command ```python manage.py createsuperuser```
 * For database syncing please read the guide here https://docs.djangoproject.com/en/3.0/topics/migrations/

+# Prince-Bride: Improvements

+These improvements would make the webapp better
+1) NGINX to handle multiple concurrent requests
+2) User authentication